huxiaoou/Project_2023_11_FuturesForEquityIndex_V4/README.md

 + change universe from COMMODITY to EQUITY
 + remove factor RS(or Registered Stock), which is not applied to EQUITY futures
 + rewrite factor BASIS, for a direction basis data is not available
++ reset project data from  E:\Deploy\Data\ForProjects\ to E:\ProjectsData
++ expand configuration of factors from a few to full
++ no neutralization are needed
++ change test return from OPEN to CLOSE
++ using 881001.WI as market index

 ## factor structure